cernbox/cboxswanapid/README.md

 Origin: https://swanXXX.example.org
 ```

-Missing or wrong Authorization results in 403.
-Missing or wrong Origin results in 400.
+Missing or wrong Authorization header results in 401.
+Missing or wrong Origin header results in 400.

 Every API reponse has the following CORS header: